-A culturally diversified group, our members include but are not limited to Chinese, Indian, Filipino, Nepalese, Malaysian, Singaporean, Korean British, Canadian and German.
+We are a culturally diversified group, our members include but are not limited to Chinese, Indian, Filipino, Nepalese, Malaysian, Singaporean, Korean, British, Canadian and German.

-We stage adaptations of Shakespearean plays, whether they be famous or lesser-known productions, employing rich local settings and contexts accompanied by live golden era music and extravagant dance routines.
+We stage adaptations of Shakespearean & Classical plays - whether they be famous or lesser-known productions, employing rich local settings and contexts accompanied by live golden era music and extravagant dance routines.
+Moreover, to empower individual expression, highlight diverse narratives and stimulate dialogues, we have also recently staged original plays that reflect our unique cultural experiences.
 We build workshops, seminars and other events around the plays and discuss issues relevant to the texts and our society.
 We are dedicated to provide a safe, open-minded and empathetic platform for meaningful dialogues for our members and participants.

-Starting from 2014, we started incorporating music and dance elements in our productions to widen our forms of creativity and expression.
+Starting from 2014, we started incorporating music and dance elements in our productions to widen our forms of creativity and expression; recontexualising and reimagining Classical & Shakespearean texts.
 With a goal to reach out to more local audiences, starting from 2017, HKSTG has also begun focusing on developing our own bilingual theatre.
-Starting from 2020, HKSTG will be introducing projects that feature global literary classics and original creative work.
+HKSTG has also introduced projects that feature global literary classics and original creative work